 A burst pipe on your property

-Burst pipes within your home are down to the homeowner to fix.
+Burst pipes within the home are down to the homeowner to fix.

 We would always recommend the use of licensed plumbers.To find a licensed plumber in your area visit http://www.needaplumber.org/ or call Scottish and Northern Ireland Plumbing Employers' Federation (SNIPEF) on 0845 224 0391 who will be able to recommend a plumber.

 Office opening hours are Monday-Thursday 8.30am to 5pm and Friday 8.30am to 4.30pm.
 For out of hours, please visit the website or refer to your telephone directory.